-In addition to lighting, other devices such as sensors, security products, small appliances and more, have become increasingly efficient, allowing for more devices to be connected to PoE.
+In addition to lighting, other devices such as sensors, security products, small appliances and more, have become increasingly efficient, allowing for more devices to be connected to a PoE-based IoT platform.
 Today, a smart building can be built and run nearly entirely on PoE.
-And where PoE isn't the best fit - for Bluetooth beaconing or wireless connectivity points - it can still connect to those devices and sensors to power and control the Bluetooth or WiFi connected devices.
+And where PoE isn't the best fit - for Bluetooth beaconing or wireless connectivity points - PoE smart building technology can still connect to those devices and sensors to power and control the Bluetooth or WiFi connected devices.

 Because PoE uses Internet Protocol (IP)-based communication, everything connected to it becomes a part of the Internet of Things (IoT).
-This simply means that those devices are now connected to the internet and capable of more than being simply on and off - they are now a data point.
+This simply means that those devices are now connected to the internet and capable of more than being simply on and off - they are now a data point, helping your IoT technology remain agile within your smart building.
 And Ethernet connected and its IP communication transfers more data inside of buildings globally than any other method.

 How does PoE work?

 PoE refers to the use of the same wires that are part of a structured IT network for the delivery of electrical power.
 This enables a single cable to provide both a data connection and electrical power to PoE devices, such as wireless access points and lighting, PoE adapters, PoE switches and PoE ports, phone systems, PoE cameras and LED lighting.
 Connecting smart LED lighting/sensor hubs to the LAN delivers valuable future-proofing by enabling the installed LED hubs to quickly support and take advantage of technologies like the Internet of Things (IoT) without additional, expensive retrofitting replacement requirements.